acodingsquirrel/diabolo-jeykll/index.md

 ---
 layout: default
-title: A website for diablo beginners
+title: The Art to Play Diabolo
 ---

 <!-- ![cats and cucumbers](/images/diabolo1.jpg){:class="img-responsive"} -->

 This site is directed to diabolo beginners.
 It aims to give overview about information sources.
 Further it attempts to explain basic equipment.